RishikaAgarwal2025/RishikaAgarwal2025.github.io/index.md

 ---

-### 👋 Welcome!!
+### 👋 Welcome!

-Thank you for visiting my website.
+When I first discovered how a few lines of Python could automate hours of manual work, I knew I’d found my path.
+Since then, I’ve been driven by one question: how can data make smarter business decisions?

 I’m Rishika Agarwal, currently pursuing an MSc in Business Analytics at the University of Warwick.

-I’m passionate about solving real-world problems using data.
-My skillset spans Python, SQL, Tableau, and other analytical tools.
+With a background in Economics and Mathematics, and hands-on skills in Python, SQL, and Tableau, I’ve built solutions that turn messy data into powerful insights.

+Whether it's improving processes, uncovering trends, or driving data-backed decisions, I bring curiosity, structure, and a people-first mindset to every project.

-Explore my academic journey, projects, teaching experience, and dissertation through the navigation bar above.
+Explore my academic journey, analytical projects, teaching experience, and dissertation — all through the navigation bar above.
+I'm actively seeking full-time opportunities as a Business Analyst, Data Analyst, or Pricing Analyst in dynamic, problem-solving environments.